Users and roles

 Roles versus permissions

-Section titled “Roles versus permissions”The table below reflects what the shipping API enforces today.
-Where a row says “read only,” the user can fetch and view the resource through the API but cannot create, update, or delete it.
+Section titled “Roles versus permissions”The table below shows what each role can do today.
+Where a row says “read only,” the user can view the resource but cannot create, change, or delete it.

 | Capability | owner | admin | reviewer | viewer |